mainlp/dialect-ToD-robustness/README.md

 ## Results

-The folder `plots` contains plots used in the main part of the paper and Appendices C and D. Each plot is named according to the following pattern `{train language}{dev language}.{test language}.{dataset}`.
+The folder `plots` contains plots used in the main part of the paper and Appendices C and D.

 The folder `results` contains resulting tables.
 Each table contains intent accuracy and slot F1 values for intact and perturbed test sets.